Four Weddings And A Funeral | 1994

 From West Thurrock (a couple of miles west of Grays railway station), take the Stoneness Road south from London Road, turn east into Hedley Avenue and south again into St Clement’s Road where the tiny church is tucked away between the titanic industrial monsters.
 The spectacular bridge in the background is the Queen Elizabeth II Bridge over the Thames alongside the Dartford Tunnel.

 OK, trivia fans.
 What links this location with a major location from Back To The Future?

-Non-wedding No. 4, at ‘St Julian’s’, the church where Charles has second thoughts, is St Bartholomew the Great, Smithfield, hidden away behind its gatehouse (tube: Farringdon or Barbican, Circle Line).
-The interior can also be seen in Robin Hood, Prince of Thieves, where it stands in for ‘Nottingham Cathedral’; in Neil Jordan’s The End Of The Affair; Shakespeare in Love; The Other Boleyn Girl; Amazing Grace; as the site of the execution of Mary, Queen of Scots, in Elizabeth: The Golden Age; and even as ‘St Paul’s Cathedral’ in Guy Ritchie’s 2009 Sherlock Holmes and the hideout of the more militant protestors in Sarah Gavron's 2015 Suffragette.
+Non-wedding No. 4, at ‘St Julian’s’, the church where Charles has second thoughts, is Priory Church of St Bartholomew the Great, West Smithfield, hidden away behind its gatehouse (tube: Farringdon or Barbican, Circle Line).
+The interior can also be seen in Robin Hood, Prince of Thieves, where it stands in for ‘Nottingham Cathedral’; in Neil Jordan’s The End Of The Affair; Shakespeare in Love; The Other Boleyn Girl; Amazing Grace; as the site of the execution of Mary, Queen of Scots, in Elizabeth: The Golden Age; as ‘St Paul’s Cathedral’ in Guy Ritchie’s 2009 Sherlock Holmes and the hideout of the more militant protestors in Sarah Gavron's 2015 Suffragette.